surajsharma/paper-jekyll-theme/_posts/2020-03-15-Write your own git (in TypeScript) - Part 1.md

 ![firstscreen](https://puu.sh/FkGSZ/601c27535a.png)

 In the next part we will add the `SusRepository` Class to the program, which is our basic building block.
 We will also add some utility functions to the code.
+Then we will implement the `init` command and write a `RepoFind` function which will recursively look for a git directory for our `init` functionality.